An Island Adventure!

 The Kaiaraara Hut and Mt Heale Hut are two well-facilitated backcountry huts maintained by DoC.
 They are positioned on the Aotea Track so that you only need to walk 3-4 hours a day across three days (two nights).

-On the west side of the island, the Kairaara Hut is only 3km from Port FitzRoy, making it a good place to begin your hike if taking the ferry to/from Port FitzRoy.
+On the west side of the island, the Kairaara Hut is only 3km (2 miles) from Port FitzRoy, making it a good place to begin your hike if taking the ferry to/from Port FitzRoy.
 Nestled in the forest, it’s a great location to fall asleep to the sounds of the morepork (New Zealand’s native owl) and the kaka (a native parrot).
-The hut sleeps 24 in two bunk-style rooms, has three long-drop toilets, and a kitchen with stream tap water and a log burner bring matches if you need to use it.
+The hut sleeps 24 in two bunk-style rooms, has three long-drop toilets, and a kitchen with stream tap water, gas cooking facilities and a log burner – bring matches if you need to use it.

 Mt Heale Hut

-The Mt Heale Hut couldn’t be more well-located with breathtaking views all over Great Barrier Island and across of Little Barrier Island.
+The Mt Heale Hut couldn’t be better located with breathtaking views all over Great Barrier Island and across of Little Barrier Island.
 The hut’s decking is the perfect place to watch the sun go down.
 Mt Heale Hut sleeps 20 people across two bunk rooms and has a spacious kitchen with gas cooking facilities.

 There are two DoC campsites close to the Aotea Track entrances, Akapoua and The Green, should you need a place to camp before or after the hike.
 Plus, they are in pretty coastal locations!
 Find out more about camping in the Great Barrier Guide.